MiyamaRemi/MiyamaRemi/README.md

 - 👋 Hi, I’m @MiyamaRemi
-- 👀 I’m interested in: Cook
+- 👀 I’m interested in: Cook, Formula 1
-- 🌱 I’m currently learning: Reinforcement Learning & Computer Vision
+- 🌱 I’m currently learning: Computer Vision
-- 📫 How to reach me: lu_miyama@outlook.com
+- 📫 How to reach me: lu_miyama@outlook.com / twitter: @kuylumi

 <!---
 MiyamaRemi/MiyamaRemi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.